Housing benefit and council tax reduction

 As the local authority, we oversee housing benefit and council tax reduction on behalf of the government.

 This benefit is to help you pay your rent.
 Housing benefit is a means-tested benefit payable to people on a low income.
-Applicants must be liable to pay rent for accommodation they are occupying as their home.
+New claims for Housing Benefit can only be accepted for Pensioners or people in supported/exempt or temporary accommodation – claim Housing Benefit.

 Council tax reduction